 Size of grants

 The maximum grant amount is $10,000 USD.
 Institutions that receive grants are not eligible to apply the following year but may reapply in later years.
 The program is offered annually as funds permit.
-The 2013 grants are funded by the Friends of the Center for History of Physics.

 We are specifically interested in increasing the money available to make original sources in our field accessible to researchers.
 Accordingly, applicants are strongly encouraged to obtain additional funds for the project, either from their parent institution or from outside sources such as local and state funding sources, national foundations, and government agencies.
 While no specific amount of matching money is required, we will give first priority to applications that include such new funds.